wubozhi/Xmal/README.md

 ![Xmal logo](img/Xmal_Logo.jpg)
-Xmal an interpretable ML-based Android malware classifier
+Xmal an interpretable Android malware classifier
 =========================================================

 What is Xmal?